Maesla/CarND-Capstone/README.md

 To start we need to add a subscriber for /traffic_waypoint and /obstacle_waypoint.
 We start by having a ROS parameter called /lookforward_ to see how many waypoints are needed.
 The ROS parameter LOOKAHEAD_WPS controls how many waypoints are included in the horizon set.
 If the red traffic light is published to the /traffic_waypoint, a velocity is generated in order to slow down at a decelaration rate and stops at the waypoint.
 A parameter called MAX_DECEL controls and adjusts the deceleration rate, so if we would like the vehicle to stop braking sooner, we make the value lower, wich will caculate the velocity profile with a lower decceleration rate which in turn and we also have a set BRAKE_DISTANCE which can also be adjusted if we require a longer braking distance.

+As in the Path Planning project, acceleration should not exceed 10 m/s^2 and jerk should not exceed 10 m/s^3.

 Further details can be found in waypoint_updater.py.